eyedeekay/speaks/I_STOLE_IT_FROM_SADIE.md

 for example, it could easily install the ssh configuration to the conf.d folder without requiring the regular tunnels.conf to be changed.
 Then every sysadmin who wants it can have **zero-conf, self-addressing, self-authenticating hidden** **SSH services** in a matter of seconds.
+Of course part of the purpose of expressing these encapsulated, packaged configuration is also to encapsulate sane defaults as well, we can use them to re-generate keys or prevent protocol leaks if need be.
 How's that for getting the canopener out of the can, to borrow a phrase from your recent tweets?

 This same methodology could be applied to basically any service.
 For instance, at home, I host a web interface to Youtube-DL which I attempt to encourage my